 The UE receives an activation command [10, TS 38.321] used to map up to 8 TCI states to the codepoints of the DCI field ‘Transmission Configuration Indication’.
-After a UE receives [initial] initial higher layer configuration of TCI states and before reception of the activation command, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are spatially quasi co-located with the SSB determined in the initial access procedure with respect to Doppler shift, Doppler spread, average delay, delay spread, spatial Rx parameters, where applicable.
+After a UE receives [initial] initial higher layer configuration of TCI states and before reception and application of the activation command, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located with the SSB determined in the initial access procedure with respect to Doppler shift, Doppler spread, average delay, delay spread, spatial Rx parameters, where applicable.
+After a UE receives higher layer re-configuration of TCI states, the UE may assume that the activated TCI state(s) configured before the re-configuration are remained activated until reception and application of next activation/deactivation command.

 If a UE is configured with the higher layer parameter TCI-PresentInDCI that is set as 'Enabled' for the CORESET scheduling the PDSCH, the UE assumes that the TCI field is present in the DL DCI of the PDCCH transmitted on the CORESET.
-If TCI-PresentInDCI is set as 'Disabled' for the CORESET scheduling the PDSCH or the PDSCH is scheduled by a DCI format 1_0, for determining PDSCH antenna port quasi co-location, the UE assumes that the TCI state for the PDSCH is identical to the TCI state applied for the CORESET used for the PDCCH transmission, .
+If TCI-PresentInDCI is set as 'Disabled' for the CORESET scheduling the PDSCH or the PDSCH is scheduled by a DCI format 1_0, for determining PDSCH antenna port quasi co-location, the UE assumes that the current TCI state for the PDSCH is identical to the TCI state applied for the CORESET used for the PDCCH transmission, where the current TCI state is the state at the beginning of the slot carrying the PDSCH.